 But sometimes you need to escape that concrete jungle for something a bit more in line with nature.

-Just a 15-minute metro ride from central Montreal, and you’ll find yourself surrounded by 75 hectares of impressive green space at the Montreal Botanical Gardens.
+Just a 15-minute metro ride from central Montreal, and you’ll find yourself surrounded by 75 hectares of impressive green space at the Montreal Botanical Garden.

 Designated as a National Historic Site of Canada in 2008, these gardens are some of the most important in the world because of the immense collection it houses.

-Get lost exploring the Chinese gardens, through to the Japanese gardens making you feel like you’ve left the continent to a New World.
+Get lost exploring the Chinese gardens, through to the Japanese gardens making you feel like you’ve left the continent for a New World.

-The Gardens of Light take place from Early September until Halloween, when a portion of the Botanic Gardens will be transformed.
+The Gardens of Light take place from Early September until Halloween, when a portion of the Botanic Garden will be transformed.